 Along with other visual sensors, the stereo cameras provide Nomad with the ability to detect objects like people, animals, trees, cars, and bikes while operating.
-Nomad uses an industry-standard Machine Learning perception system to identify objects and remove ambiguity about unknown objects reliably.
-Additionally, Nomad knows the relative speed and distance to the detected object to allow it to quickly determine if this object is static like a tree or dynamic and moving like a person or animal.
+Nomad uses an industry-standard Machine Learning perception system to identify objects and reliably remove ambiguity about unknown objects.
+Additionally, Nomad knows the relative speed and distance to the detected object to allow it to quickly determine if this object is static, like a tree, or dynamic and moving like a person or animal.
 Nomad uses imagery and its perception suite to maintain a fixed distance to drive around the object and return to the original planned path if the object is static.
 However, if the object is dynamic and within a specific mower range, Nomad follows strict security protocols that comply with the client's HSE requirements and will stop to maintain safety.

 The protocol is that if a moving object comes within 5 meters of Nomad when operating:

 Nomad stops all movement, and the mowing deck immediately shuts down

 Nomad continues once the object is no longer detected

 But if the moving object continues to come within 3 meters of Nomad when operating:

 Nomad stops all movement, and the entire unit, including the engine, immediately shuts down